20kdc/datum/rust/README.md

 * `std`: Currently a breakage prevention placeholder as it isn't used right now.
 * `alloc`: For if alloc is used.
 * `detailed_errors`: Default feature that includes messages for `DatumError`s.
 If missing, these will be empty.
+* `serde`: Serde deserialization support. _Experimental._

+Experimental code is gated behind both the `_experimental` feature and the relevant feature flag.

 ## MSRV/Version Policy